 If your symptoms have not improved after implementing lifestyle changes and supplementation, then the next step is herbal medicine.
 While these are readily obtainable over the counter or via the internet, I strongly suggest you consult your trusted healthcare practitioner before embarking on any herbal medication.

 Asian Ginseng (Panax Ginseng) has been shown in several high-level scientific studies to reduce cortisol.
 I recommend 200-400mg per day.

 Ashwagandha (Withania somnifera) is the most commonly used herb used in Ayurvedic medicine.
 Despite this fact, remarkably, there has been little research on humans.
 One study of Ashwagandha combined with other naturopathic treatments showed a significant benefit in reducing anxiety.
 I recommend a dosage of 300mg/day.

 Rhodiola (Rhodiola Rosea) is a plant used in Asian and Eastern European traditional medicine.
 In one study, Rhodiola was shown to reduce cortisol and improve mental performance and concentration.

 This article is not intended to provide medical advice, diagnosis or treatment.

 Caring is Sharing

-Please share this article with you friends and family if you found it useful.
+Please share this article with your friends and family if you found it helpful.